Executive Producer + Founding Partner

 Executive Producer + VP, Scripted

-STEVEN TYLOR O’CONNOR is an award winning Writer/Producer and a two time Artios Award winning Casting Director.
+STEVEN TYLOR O’CONNOR is an Emmy Award winner and two time Artios Award winning Casting Director, Writer and Producer.
 Steven has been recognized three additional times with Artios nominations.

 A member of the Casting Society of America, he sits on the Diversity and Inclusion Committee for the National Board and has championed inclusive casting for underrepresented communities.
 Steven began his career in New York City working for CBS/Paramount and then NBCUniversal.